 Common Reading Program

 CAHS participates in the UC Common Reading Program each year for first-year students.
-For the 2014-2015 year, students will be reading the book The Other Wes Moore, One Name Two Fates by Wes Moore.
+For the 2015-2016 academic year, students will be reading the book The Other Wes Moore, One Name Two Fates by Wes Moore.
 This book was selected by a team of students, staff, and faculty.
 All First-Year students will receive their book during summer orientation.
 For more information about the Common Reading Program, click here.